picahq/toolkit/README.md

 ## Usage

 The Pica ToolKit seamlessly integrates with [Vercel AI SDK](https://ai-sdk.dev/docs/introduction), enabling powerful AI capabilities in your applications.
-Below is a simple example showing how to implement it in a Vercel Agent with read-only permissions on a Gmail connection.
+Below is a simple example of using Pica ToolKit in a Next.js (or similar Edge Function) API route handler, powering a chat UI with read-only permissions on a Gmail connection.

 ```typescript
 import { Pica } from '@picahq/toolkit';